 Once you have crafted an effective strategy for day trading the Hang Seng, you may want to consider automated trading.
 Once you have programmed your criteria, these algorithms and robots will enter and exit positions on your behalf.

 This could allow you to enter far more trades than you ever could manually.
 Having said that, automated systems do still require maintenance and attention, as drops in performance can still occur.

-Although often overlooked, day trading journals can be a powerful weapon to add to your trading arsenal.
+Although often overlooked, day trading journals can be a powerful weapon to add to your investing arsenal.
 You simply need to keep a track of the following:

 - Entry & exit position

 - Reason for making the trade

 Input this data and information into an Excel spreadsheet or another tool, and you’ll be able to quickly analyze your recent performance.
 You may find identifying flaws in your strategy a far simpler process.

 Day trading at Hang Seng brokers in real time offers a dynamic and potentially profitable means of capitalizing on intraday price movements.
 However, the volatility of the Hang Seng also brings with it considerable risks.
 This is all the more reason to select trusted Hang Seng brokers, have an effective strategy in place, plus a thirst to learn and adapt to the markets.